how to save water

 How are unsatisfactory storm overflows going to be addressed?

-People can also assist by avoiding putting items down the drain that cause the sewer to block or restrict the flow.
-Wet wipes as well as fat and oil are particularly problematic.
+People can also assist by avoiding putting items down the toilet or drain that cause the sewer to block or restrict the flow.
+Wet wipes, as well as fat and oil, are particularly problematic.

 How much will it cost to turn all unsatisfactory storm overflows back to satisfactory status?

-Our assessment is on-going but NI Water’s very early estimate is that this could cost between £3 - £4billion at today’s prices.
+Our assessment is ongoing but NI Water’s very early estimate is that this could cost between £3 - £4 billion at today’s prices.
 It is estimated that a further £3 billion could be required to bring these up to the new standards that are now being adopted in England.
 This quantum of investment raises major questions of affordability.
-These will be considered by the Utility Regulator in assessing NI Water’s business plan for the next Price Control (2027-2033).
+These will be considered by the Utility Regulator in assessing NI Water’s business plan for the next Price Control period (2027-2033).

 Why do storm overflows affect the ability to connect customers to the wastewater system?

-Connecting new customers will increase sewage in the system.
-If a storm overflow is already failing the consent level set by the NI Environment Agency (NIEA), then this additional connection brings the risk of causing increased harm to the receiving water.
+Connecting new properties will increase sewage in the system.
+If a storm overflow is already failing the consent level set by the NI Environment Agency (NIEA), then these additional connections bring the risk of causing increased harm to the receiving waters.
 Careful assessment is therefore needed for each connection on a case-by-case basis.
+As such, NI Water strongly urges developers to engage with us early in their design via the Pre-Development Enquiry process.

 How accurate are the outlet location co-ordinates provided by NI Water?